Post-Master’s Certificate in Expressive Arts Therapy

 Add Creative Exploration To Your Practice

 Build on your professional experience and add the healing power of creative expression and exploration to your skill set with our online Expressive Arts Therapy (EXAT) Post-Master’s Certificate.
-Explore a variety of expressive arts modalities while developing your unique professional identity as a mental health practitioner who uses the creative arts as a therapeutic tool for growth and healing.
+Explore a variety of expressive arts modalities while developing your unique professional identity as a practitioner who uses the creative arts as a therapeutic tool for growth and healing.

 Powerful, Expressive Curriculum

-This 12–18 credit online post-master’s certificate integrates the practical application of the expressive arts with Adlerian theory.
+Our online post-master’s certificate integrates the practical application of the expressive arts with Adlerian theory.
 You will learn to apply a multimodal approach, addressing diverse client issues and needs through expressive modalities that connect the mind, body, and spirit—including:

 • visual arts